-As the school year winds down I wanted to share with you six of my favorite end of the year read alouds.
+As the school year winds down I wanted to share with you some of my favorite end of the year read alouds.
 As we all know it can be extra challenging keeping our students’ engaged during the end of the year excitement.
-Summer break is calling their name and they definitely have some ants in their pants!
-So you want to make sure your read aloud selections are ones that will hold their attention.
-There are so many wonderful books to choose from but these are six of my favorites.
-I also am including some activity suggestions you can do with these or other similar books.
-The activities are fairly simple because no one has the time or energy to plan elaborate activities this time of year!
+Summer break is calling and kids definitely have some ants in their pants!

 Disclosure: This post may contain affiliate links, meaning I receive a small commission if you decide to make a purchase through one of my links, at no cost to you.
 Please read my disclosure policy for more information.